umano/AndroidSlidingUpPanel/README.md

 By default, the panel pushes up the main content.
 You can make it overlay the main content by using `setOverlayed` method or `overlay` attribute.
 This is useful if you would like to make the sliding layout semi-transparent.

+By default, the main content is dimmed as the panel slides up.
+You can change the dim color by changing `fadeColor`.
+Set it to `"@android:color/transparent"` to remove dimming completely.

 ### Implementation

 This code is heavily based on the opened-sourced [SlidingPaneLayout](http://developer.android.com/reference/android/support/v4/widget/SlidingPaneLayout.html) component from the r13 of the Android Support Library.
 Thanks Android team!